With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Napa County, CA. Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Napa County, California can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Progress Foundation Progress Place Crisis Program is a mental health clinic in Napa County, California, located at 3133 Laurel Street, 94558 zip code.
-Progress Foundation Progress Place Crisis Program offers residential treatment.
-Progress Foundation Progress Place Crisis Program provides couples/family therapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
-Some other services provided by Progress Foundation Progress Place Crisis Program include suicide prevention services, family psychoeducation and diet and exercise counseling.
+Progress Foundation Progress Place Crisis Program is one of mental health facilities in Napa County, California, located at 3133 Laurel Street, 94558 zip code.
+Progress Foundation Progress Place Crisis Program provides residential treatment.
+Progress Foundation Progress Place Crisis Program provides cognitive behavioral therapy, trauma therapy and group therapy to adults, young adults and seniors 65 or older.
+Additional services provided at Progress Foundation Progress Place Crisis Program include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.

-Mentis is a mental health facility in Napa County, CA, located at 709 Franklin Street, 94559.
+Mentis is a mental health clinic in Napa County, CA, located at 709 Franklin Street, 94559.
 Mentis provides outpatient treatment.
-Mentis provides behavior modification, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Mentis offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
 Mentis also supports seniors or older adults.
-Some other services available at Mentis include suicide prevention services, family psychoeducation and supported housing.
+Additional services offered at Mentis include case management, supported housing and suicide prevention services.

 Yes, California offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.